 Lemons

 Lemons are natural deodorisers.
-They can be used as an antiseptic, bleach, a stain remover and a household cleaner.
+They can be used as an antiseptic, bleach, stain remover and household cleaner.
 They can also remove mould.
-Lemons have a high acidity, which allows it to break down mould.
+Lemons have a high acidity, which allows them to break down mould.

-Juice 3 to 5 lemons into a cup then pour over the mouldy area.
+Juice 3 to 5 lemons in a cup, then pour over the mouldy area.
 Let it sit for 5 minutes, then wipe the surface with a damp towel.
-If you’ve got tough mould stains, reapply and scrub the surface.
+If you have tough mould stains, reapply and scrub the surface.

 If you’ve suffered water damage, it’s likely mould will become a problem at some point.
 After a flood, allow everything to be completely cleaned or dried.